I met the director Peter Berg at the Apple Store in Regent Street in London.

 Casual as usual: jeans and white shirt, Berg gave the audience an hour of insights on his latest work: Lone Survivor (you can read our review here http://moviezmagazine.com/2014/02/lone-survivor/ )

-Actually the project Lone Survivor was born before his last year movie Battleship but budget problems came out so the Universal decide that “Battleship” needed the priority.
+Actually the project Lone Survivor was born before his last year’s movie Battleship but budget problems came out so Universal decided that “Battleship” needed the priority.

-This is a 4 years and an half project including 2 years of writing.
+This is a 4 and a half years project (including 2 years of writing).

-Based on Navy Seal Marc Luttrell’s book (the lone survivor) this is the story of the 4 men team from the Red Wings operation in Afghanistan in 2005.
+Based on Navy Seal Marc Luttrell’s book (the lone survivor) this is the story of the 4 men-team of the Red Wings operation in Afghanistan in 2005.

 Berg moved from Detroit to a base in Iraq and he understood that no one is safe but you have to look after yourself and the others.

-Also the cast lived for a month and an half with Marcus and 4 Seals for training and to understand what they were going to do.
+Also, the cast lived for a month and a half with Marcus and 4 Seals for training and to understand what they were going to do.